| |

 The symptoms described there are different, but the cure is right.

-When an USB drive makes problem on one computer only then an updated mainboard/chipset driver may help.
+When a USB drive makes problem on one computer only then an updated mainboard/chipset driver may help.

 If it doesn't help then it may be just incompatible with the computer's USB ports - that's not unusual.
-Therefore it's helpful to have an additional USB PCI card as alternative in the computer, best with NEC chip.
+Therefore it's helpful to have an additional USB PCI card as alternative in the computer.

 Cheap USB extension cables may cause problems too.
 The thinner and longer the higher the risk for problems.
 The plugs wear out in time.